 Step 2: (if needed) Create non-root user

-If you are already ssh'ed in as a user other than root, you can skip this step!
+If you are already ssh'ed in or running as a user other than root, you can skip this step!

 get-gigantum.sh script does not allow you to run as root.
 This is because the Client does not want files to be owned by root, but by an unprivileged user.
 If you install the Client as a service, it will run as the same user as the user who ran the install script.